-William Stockton and Wimboldsley Federated Primary Schools'
+William Stockton Primary Schools

-Covid 19: Remote Learning Plan January 2021
+Remote Learning Plan January 2023

-Agreed by Senior Leaders January 2021, Governors Feb 2021
+Agreed by Senior Leaders January 2023

-In order to ensure that learning is continued, irrespective of lockdown and self-isolation, William Stockton and Wimboldsley Primary Federated Schools have developed the following plan.

-This plan offers remote learning opportunities whilst also acknowledging that some households have limited access to devices and would require devices, hard-copies of work and resources.
+In order to ensure that learning is continued, irrespective of lockdown and self-isolation, William Stockton Primary School has developed the following plan.
+If households have limited access to devices and would require devices, hard-copies of work and resources would be provided.